|Hazelbrook Lodge B + B Seaton Hazelbrook Lodge B + B, Stepps Lane, Axmouth, Seaton, Devon, EX12 4AR|

 The house is available to B&B guests from March to mid-October

-Although Hazelbrook Lodge was built quite recently in 1996 it has a solid and traditional air.
+Although Hazelbrook Lodge was built quite recently, it has a solid and traditional air.
 Both the B&B bedrooms are a good size, have modern en suite shower rooms and, as an added bonus, each bedroom has its own small patio with bistro-type table & chairs.

 The first-class breakfast can either be served in the flagstoned dining hall or, weather permitting, in the garden, with its superb views of Hawksdown Hill.

 The garden, which rises steeply into woodland, has as an impressive variety of plants and wildlife and visitors are welcome to explore.
 A reward for reaching the top is a fine vista of the local countryside.